harp-tech/protocol/Device.md

 # Device Registers and Operation

 This document defines the set of functionality that every Harp device is expected to provide.
 The goal is to establish a common interface for the development and operation of all Harp hardware, and to allow quick and easy integration of new devices into the existing ecosystem.

-All registers and functionality specified below MUST be implemented for a device to be compliant.
+## Requirements Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-## Core registers
+## Device Interface

-All Harp devices MUST implement the set of common core registers.
-These reserved registers are used to identify the device, the version of various components, and determine the current operation mode.
-A summary description of each core register is in [the table below](#core-register-table).
+All device functionality provided to the host under the Harp protocol, including device configuration, is specified using a standardized device interface.
+The device interface is composed of a collection of hardware registers.
+Each register is defined by a unique memory location, which can be accessed for reading and writing, and some special hardware-related functionality associated with the data stored in the register.

+For example, a register can be used to configure device properties such as sampling frequency, operation mode, input / output routing, and other device-specific parameters.
+A register can also be used to control specific functionality, such as toggling digital output lines, starting and stopping pulse trains, or moving a motor.

+Each register in the device interface is assigned a unique zero-based address, and a payload type describing the format of the data stored in the register.
+Registers can be read-only or allow both reading and writing.

+Except for [Optional or Deprecated registers](#optional-or-deprecated-registers), whose behavior is clarified below, all registers and functionality specified in the device interface MUST be implemented for a device to be declared compliant with that interface.

-## Application registers
+## Application Registers

-All other registers pertaining to the operation of a specific device are **Application Registers**.
+All registers pertaining to the hardware-specific operation of a device are application registers.
 Every application register MUST have an address equal to, or greater than, 32.
-Numbering and naming of these registers is left to the device developer, as it will always be specific to each device.
+The address, payload type, and naming of application registers is left to the device developer, as it will always be specific to each device.

-## Optional registers
+## Optional and Deprecated Registers

-Some registers are marked as **Optional** in the table below and their functionality MAY not be fully implemented in all devices.
-However, all optional registers MUST implement `Read` commands by sending a reply to the host with the specified default value.
+Some registers are marked as **Optional** or **Deprecated** in the table below, and their functionality MAY not be fully implemented in all devices.
+However, all optional or deprecated registers MUST implement `Read` commands by sending a reply to the host with the specified default value.
 Moreover, they MUST be included as part of the `R_OPERATION_CTRL` register dump.

-For any writeable optional registers whose function is not implemented, the device MUST always return a `Write` reply payload containing the register default value, to indicate the `Write` command had no effect.
-The device SHOULD NOT crash or enter an undefined state when a write command is sent to an optional unimplemented register.
+For any writeable optional or deprecated registers whose function is not implemented, the device MUST always return a `Write` reply payload containing the register default value, to indicate the `Write` command had no effect.
+The device SHOULD NOT crash or enter an undefined state when a write command is sent to an optional or deprecated unimplemented register.

-In most cases, the default value of an optional register SHOULD be `0` (Zero).
-Other values are allowed, but they MUST be explicitly documented and justified on a per-register basis.
+In most cases, the default value of an optional or deprecated register SHOULD be `0` (Zero).
+Other values MAY be allowed, in which case they MUST be explicitly documented and justified on a per-register basis.

 ## Operation Mode